bhuvneshuchiha/mordoria/README.md

 ### 🔑 API Setup (IMPORTANT)

 1. Visit [Groq](https://groq.com) and create an account
+2. Click on Dev Console on the top right.
+3. Click on API keys on the top right.
-2. Generate your API key
+4. Generate your API key
-3. Create a `.env` file in your project's root directory:
+5. Create a `.env` file in your project's root directory:
    ```env
    GROQ_API_KEY="your-api-key-here"
    ```